 Trusted Business Interruption Claim Lawyers

-A business interruption claim can help when your company faces an unexpected disruption to the normal flow of business.
-Learn more about this type of insurance claim here.
+A business interruption insurance claim can help when your company faces an unexpected disruption to the normal flow of business.
+Learn more about this type of insurance coverage here.

 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

 Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in wrongful death lawsuits.
 Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
 Published on May 21, 2020, last updated on May 28, 2020.

 During the Coronavirus pandemic, business owners are relying on their business interruption insurance policies to cover their loss.
 In many cases, insurance companies are denying these claims based on “a virus” as the cause.
 This denial is sometimes done without reviewing the policy but rather a flat-out rejection.
 At the same time, most business interruption policies include coverage for losses during mandatory shutdowns as mandated by the government.